vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 ```
 vega datanode start --home=$YOUR_DATANODE_HOME_PATH
 ```
-4. Now start the node and confirm that both apps are running and you can see the block height increasing on both.
+4. Now start the non validator node and confirm that both apps are running and you can see the block height increasing on both.

-[WIP] Start what node?
-Non validator?
-Could use instructions.

 ## Starting the data node from network history